- Key Takeaways

 Key Takeaways

-Long gone are the days when leadership teams debated over “should we use GenAI?”
-The question now is harder and more specific: “Why do so many pilots stall the moment it is time to scale?
+Long gone are the days when leadership teams debated “should we use GenAI?”
+The question now is harder, and almost always comes back to enterprise AI knowledge management: “Why do so many pilots stall the moment it is time to scale?

 Here is a scenario that will feel familiar to many enterprises.
 Your organisation has run ten AI pilots in the last 18 months.
 Three are in production.
 Two of those are barely used.
 The others stalled somewhere between proof-of-concept and the compliance team.

-The term gets used loosely, so let’s be precise.
-A knowledge engine is the connective tissue between your enterprise's raw information and the agents or copilots that need to act on it.
-It is not a database.
-It is not a search tool.
-It is an active, governed system that operates continuously across the organization.
+The term has been used a lot lately.
+So let's be precise.
+A knowledge engine is the bridge between your enterprise's raw information and the agents or copilots that need to act on it.
+Not a database.
+Not a search tool.
+It is an active, governed system that operates continuously across the organisation.

 It does four things simultaneously.